maragudk/go-ahead/README.md

 ## About

-This project is brought to you by maragu.
-See www.maragu.dk for more info.
+This project is brought to you by [maragu](https://www.maragu.dk).

+If you like and/or use this project, please consider sponsoring it at [github.com/sponsors/maragudk](https://github.com/sponsors/maragudk).